A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: XAI techniques for tabular data

 Proximity is quantified as the negative distance between the CF example's features and the original input's.
 For each generated CF ($c_i$) we compute the distance between the CF and the input $x$ which is the d

-$C$ is the generated set of $k$ CFs generated for the example $x$ that minimizes the following function (as in \cite{Mothilal_2020}):
+$C$ is the generated set of $k$ CFs generated for example $x$ that minimizes the following function (as in \cite{Mothilal_2020}):

-where $yloss()$ measures the distance between the output of the model for the CF generated $f(c_i)$ and the output we desire, i.e. the generated CF example.
-The diversity is represented by the term $dpp\_diversity = det(K)$ where $det$ is the computation of the determinant of matrix $K$ with $K_{i,j} = \frac{1}{1+dist(c_i,c_j)} $ and $dist(c_i,c_j)$ is a distance metric. $C$ is the set of $k$ CFs that are close to example $x$, with a high diversity within the CF generated and for which the outcome of the model is as close as possible to the desired class.
+where $yloss()$ measures the distance between the output of the model for the CF generated $f(c_i)$ and the output we desire, i.e. the generated CF example. $C$ is the set of $k$ CFs that are close to example $x$, with a high diversity within the CF generated and for which the outcome of the model is as close as possible to the desired class.
 Both $\lambda_1$ and $\lambda_2$ are hyperparameters that balance the three parts of the loss function.